rudderlabs/rudderstack-docs/destinations/marketing/qualtrics-website-feedback.md

 implementation 'com.qualtrics:digital:2.0.0'
 ```

-* Add a new maven repository for the App Feedback package.
-Your `allprojects` section should appear similar to below :
+* Add a new Maven repository for the App Feedback package.
+Your `allprojects` section should appear as shown:

 ```groovy
 allprojects {